runthings-dev/Secrets-WordPress/readme.md

 # Usage
 Install the plugin and activate it.

-Create a page for adding secrets, and a page for viewing the secrets.
+Create pages for creating and displaying the secrets.

+On an add secrets page, add the [runthings_secrets_add] shortcode, or block.

-On the adding secrets page, add the [runthings_secrets] shortcode.
+On a secrets created page, add the [runthings_secrets_created] shortcode, or block.

-On the viewing page, add the [runthings_secrets_view] shortcode.
+On a viewing page, add the [runthings_secrets_view] shortcode, or block.

-In the plugin options page, assign the viewing page.
+In the plugin options page, under Admin > Settings > RunThings Secrets, assign the pages.

-** Not yet developed ** - for now just edit the link url in `templates/secret-created.php`
+Optionally, set up the reCAPTCHA v3 keys.

+Optionally, set up your own encryption key in `wp-config.php` (see the encryption section below for full details).

 # Download
 Download and contribute issues at: